 The Air Force Reserve (AFR) is a combat-ready force, stationed locally throughout the United States, serving globally for every Combatant Command.
-The Air Force Reserve Command (AFRC) has 33 flying wings outfitted with 337 dedicated aircraft and nine associate units that share aircraft with Active Component units.
-Four space operations squadrons share the satellite control mission with the Active Force.
-There are also more than 394 AFRC mission support units, equipped and trained to provide a wide range of capabilities to include all Air Force Core Functions.
+The Air Force Reserve Command (AFRC) has 33 flying wings outfitted with 337 dedicated aircraft and nine associate units that share aircrait with four components of the satellite control mission with the sate equipped and trained to provide a wide range of capabilities to include all Air Force Core Functions.
 The AFR is an integrated Total Force partner that provides our nation with operational capability, strategic depth and the capacity to surge quickly when needed.